Little Blue Lake: Description

-The lake is located approximately 20 km south of the City of Mount Gambier, on the north side of Mount Salt Road (near Mount Schank) about 3.5 km west of the Riddoch Highway, which is the main road between Mount Gambier and the coastal fishing township of Port MacDonnell.
+The lake is approximately 20 km south of the City of Mount Gambier, on the north side of Mount Salt Road (near Mount Schank) about 3.5 km west of the Riddoch Highway, which is the main road between Mount Gambier and the coastal fishing township of Port MacDonnell.
 The sinkhole is located on crown land in section 963 in the cadastral unit of the Hundred of MacDonnell.

 The sinkhole’s lake has a diameter of about 50 m, with surrounding vertical/undercut cliffs about 8 m high.
 Access to the water’s edge is via an artificial cutting on the southern side of the sinkhole and a metal stairway that leads to a small floating pontoon.

 The silty bottom of the lake is very flat with an average depth of about 36 m; its shallowest point is around 25 m at the top of a rubble pile directly beneath the cut access ramp/pontoon, and a dark, silt-prone region extends around the southern/western sides of the sinkhole’s bottom to a maximum recorded depth of just over 42 metres (depending on regional water-table fluctuations).

 The underwater visibility is normally poor, but can at times improve at depth and seasonal/longer-term changes in the regional water table can result in high/low variations of around 4 m.
 A notable feature of the lake is the accumulation of rubbish dumped in the lake over the years including a 1966 Morris 1100, an old petrol bowser, traffic signs and ’witches hats’.